 What is an XMP File?

-An XMP file is used to store metadata about an image or document, including camera settings, exposure info, keywords, and edits.
+An XMP file stores metadata about an image or document, including camera settings, exposure info, keywords, and edits.
 By saving presets in XMP format, you can easily apply them to different photos for consistent editing.
 Let's explore how XMP files can revolutionize your photo editing workflow.

 Understanding XMP Files